Track mileage automatically

 Any portion of a car allowance that is in excess of the business miles driven multiplied by the IRS standard business mileage rate is taxable at the normal income rate for each employee.

-A car allowance is taxable if it is not directly based on business miles driven.
-This type of car allowance is taxed the same as the employee’s wages.
+A car allowance is taxable if it’s not directly based on business miles driven.
+This type of car allowance is taxed the same as the employee’s salary.

 Latest posts